-The study doctors believe that there may be opportunities in the future with other studies in aortic stenosis.
+The study doctors believe that there may be opportunities in the future with other studies in HFpEF.
 We would like your permission to contact you in the future.
-Please initial below if you agree to being contacted by telephone in the future (for up to 3 years after your final visit) about additional studies.
+Please initial below if you agree to being contacted by telephone in the future (for up to 3 years after your final visit) about additional studies related to HFpEF.

-: I agree to being contacted in the future about studies related to findings in this study. : I do not agree to be contacted in the future about studies related to findings in this stu ıdı y .
+: I agree to being contacted in the future about studies related to findings in this study.

+: I do not agree to be contacted in the future about studies related to findings in this study.